-- Hold a meeting with your Dissertation Supervisory Committee and agree on the content for your second and third fields.
-Schedule your second and third field mastery exams. - Complete your second and third field mastery exams by the end of the fifth term. - ☐ File your signed Field Completion Forms (one for each field; form on previous page) for the second and third fields with the Program Chair. - ☐ In consultation with your Dissertation Supervisory Committee, complete an initial draft of your Dissertation Prospectus.
+- Consult with your field committees and Schedule your second and third field mastery exams. - Complete your second and third field mastery exams by the end of the fifth term. - Submit your approved Field Completion Forms (one for each field; form on previous page) for the second and third fields to the HSD Academic Advisor in SIFS. - In consultation with your Dissertation Supervisory Committee, complete an initial draft of your Dissertation Prospectus.

-- ☐ HSD 792 Research (as needed) - ☐ HSD 799 Dissertation (12)
+☐ HSD 792 Research (as needed) ☐ HSD 799 Dissertation (12)

-DEFEND DISSERTATION PROSPECTUS and BEGIN DISSERTATION RESEARCH
+DEFEND DISSERTATION PROSPECTUS and CONTINUE DISSERTATION RESEARCH

-- □ Hold a meeting with your Dissertation

-Supervisory Committee to review committee

-feedback on your Prospectus draft.
-If the

-committee feels you are ready to defend your

-Prospectus, complete the Approval to Schedule

-Dissertation Prospectus Defense form and

-submit to the HSD Graduate Program Academic

-Advisor in INTDSB 256.

-- ☐ Schedule the Oral Defense for your Prospectus.

-- As soon as the defense is scheduled with your committee, notify the HSD Graduate Program Academic Advisor of the date of your defense.

-- Two weeks before the defense, provide your committee with a final copy of the Dissertation Prospectus.
-If any additional revisions are needed, make those before the defense.

-- ☐ Obtain the official SFIS Report of DoctoralComprehensive Examinations and Approval of the PhD Dissertation Prospectus form from HSD Graduate Program Academic Advisor in INTDSB 256.

-- □ All committee members must be represented at the defense.
-If one or more committee members will attend remotely, notify HSD Graduate Program Academic Advisor in INTDSB 256.
-For more information see "Completing Your Degree Defenses."

-- ☐ Take the Report of Doctoral Comprehensive

-Examinations and Approval of the PhD

-Dissertation Prospectus form to the defense and obtain all signatures.

-- ☐ Finalize and defend your Dissertation

-Prospectus.
-(This satisfies the Oral and Written

-Comprehension Exam requirements as well and

-advances you to candidacy.)

-- ☐ Begin dissertation research.

-- At the end of the Term, you will receive an Annual Progress Report to complete and return to the HSD Graduate Program Academic Advisor in INTDSB 256.
+- Hold a meeting with your Dissertation Supervisory Committee to review committee feedback on your Prospectus draft.
+If the committee feels you are ready to defend your Prospectus, complete the Approval to Schedule Dissertation Prospectus Defense form and submit to the HSD Academic Advisor in SFIS. - Schedule the Oral Defense for your Prospectus. - As soon as the defense is scheduled with your committee, notify the HSD Graduate Program Academic Advisor of the date of your defense. - Two weeks before the defense, provide your committee with a final copy of the Dissertation Prospectus.
+If any additional revisions are needed, make those before the defense. - All committee members must be represented at the defense.
+If one or more committee members will attend remotely, notify HSD Academic Advisor in SFIS.
+For more information see "Completing Your Degree - Defenses." - The HSD Academic Advisor in SFIS will send the Report of Doctoral Comprehensive Examinations and Approval of the PhD Dissertation Prospectus to the committee prior to the defense and collect the completed form. - □ Finalize and defend your Dissertation Prospectus.
+(This satisfies the Oral and Written Comprehension Exam requirements for the Graduate College and the University, as well and advances you to candidacy.) - Continue research for your dissertation. - At the end of the Term, you will receive an Annual Progress Report to complete and return to the HSD Academic Advisor in SFIS.